 AM diode detector basics

-The diode detector consists of two main elements:
+The signal diode detector consists of two main elements to the circuit:

 AM diode detection process